How To Research Your Target Market - aka Audience Espionage

 Fret not lovelies.
 I’m not talking about illicit spy cameras or rummaging through your clients’ rubbish.

-We’ll be keeping our hands clean and our conscience cleaner by carrying out all the necessarily snooping online.
+We’ll be keeping our hands clean and our conscience cleaner by carrying out all the necessary snooping online.

 I’ve heard this problem So - Many - Times.